 Consider some of the best universities in Sweden:

-- Uppsala University;
+- Uppsala University

-- KTH Royal Institute of Technology;
+- KTH Royal Institute of Technology

-- Chalmers University of Technology;
+- Chalmers University of Technology

 - The university study programme you applied to must be full-time.

 - You must have a written confirmation that you have been admitted.
-List of universities recognised in Sweden
+List of universities recognised in Sweden.

 When and where to apply for the student visa in Sweden?

+You can apply online on the Swedish Migration Agency website or at the local Swedish embassy or consulate in your country.
 If you chose to apply online, the processing time will start right away and will be shorter, since the documents directly reach the Swedish Migration Authority.

-This period is influenced by the amount of information that your file contains.
+This period is influenced by the amount of information your file contains.
 You should make sure your file has all the required documents, in order to avoid adding information after you apply.

 Swedish universities offer study programmes taught both in Swedish and English.
-However, most English study programmes are available for postgraduate level, Master’s and PhD courses.
+However, most English study programmes are available for postgraduate level (Master’s and PhD courses).
 English language tests accepted by universities in Sweden:

 - Copies of the pages from your passport with personal information, validity period and the permission to live in another country.

+As an EU/EEA citizen, you are entitled to work in Sweden without a work permit.
 Non-EU/EEA citizens will need a work permit; however, the employer in Sweden will apply for a work permit on your behalf at the Swedish Migration Agency.